ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : This field MUST be present and true for authorizations created as a result of a newOrder request containing a DNS identifier with a value that was a wildcard domain name.
 For other authorizations, it MUST be absent.
-Wildcard domain names are described in Section 7.1.2.
+Wildcard domain names are described in {{order-objects}}.

 The only type of identifier defined by this specification is a fully qualified domain name (type: "dns").
 The domain name MUST be encoded in the